tamzinblake/js3-mode/README.md

 The .emacs file included contains what you need to stick the 2 modes together.

+I know this is compatible with emacs 23.2 on freebsd and 23.4 on ubuntu, but I welcome feedback on compatibility/incompatibility with your version of emacs.

 ## Notes ##

 Using this will entail having 2 separate JS parsers running, so sometimes it takes a while to 'catch up' - if the indentation on a line looks off, try pressing TAB again.
 Right now it looks like this only happens with non-comma-first continued var statements.
 A future version will be a single mode based on JS2-mode (which has a better JS parser) which should solve some of these problems.

 If your JS is in error, the indentation might look wrong.
 I tend to regard this as a feature.

 I expect that there are still some bugs; if you see any, please report them.
 I have a sneaking suspicion that I'm not handling lines with comments very well.
+Feel free to file issue reports on github for things like "this doesn't indent [code block] how I want it to".

 Remember - if you start a line with `(`, `[`, `+`, or `-`, strongly consider preceding it with a semicolon (`;`).